sagawritescode/ENDTwoPointOPhase1/Assignment5/README.md

 - Data Augmentation
   - How much precent of data augmentation is legal?
 Can we even make the class of one label thrice its size?
   - Should traditional pre-processing like removing stop words etc  be considered for deep learning models also?
 Read online that is not the best practice as in deep learning the model should understand

+- Training
+  - How many epochs is good epochs?
+We saw in class colab files training epochs range from 20-50.
+We had to train around 200-300 at least get the accuracy jump, though we understand that the model might have overfit, but the accuracy was consistent